← Back to Blog

 docker logs --tail 100 myapp # last 100 lines

-docker logs --since 1h myapp # last hour
+docker logs --since 1h myapp # logs from the last hour

-docker exec -it myapp sh # get a shell
+docker exec -it myapp sh # interactive shell (Alpine)

-docker exec myapp cat /etc/hosts # run single command
+docker exec myapp cat /etc/hosts # run a single command

-docker stats # live resource usage (CPU, memory, I/O)
+docker stats # live CPU, memory, network, disk I/O

 docker cp myapp:/app/logs/error.log ./error.log